kivy/kivy/doc/sources/guide/packaging-ios-compile.rst

 the packages kivy-ios uses.
 This means it might fail if any packages are not available or cannot be downloaded.

 These downloaded packages are stored in a hidden *.cache* subfolder.
-It may happen that an interrupted download will leave corrupt files in your cache.
-Additionally, the build process will also create various other subfolders, such as *build* and *tmp*, in your *kivy-ios* folder.
+The build process then extracts these files to a *tmp* subfolder, builds the packages and places the build in the *build* subfolder.
+Be careful: if this process is interrupted, it might leave corrupt files in any of these locations.

-If you wish to force a fresh build of all the packages, you should delete all of these other folders (including *.cache*, but not *src* and *tools*) and re-run the 'build_all.sh' script.
+If you wish to force a fresh build of all the packages, you should delete all of these other folders (*.cache*, *tmp* and *build*) and re-run the 'build_all.sh' script.

 Troubleshooting
 ---------------